Lift Me Up (Lena Katina song)

-Lift Me Up is the second single by Russian singer-songwriter Lena Katina's debut solo studio album This Is Who I Am.
+Lift Me Up is the second single by Russian singer-songwriter Lena Katina's from her debut solo studio album This Is Who I Am.
 The song was written by Lena, Jasmine Ash and Jacques Brautbar, who also produced it.
 On 1 July 2016, a Spanish version for the song called "Levántame" was also produced for the Spanish translated Katina's debut album.
 A remixes EP was also released and the songs peaked at 31 on Billboard Dance Hot Club Songs.